www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2025-09-02-support-maven-artifact-resolver.md

 I want to support an open source project, that is a basis for technologies I am using.
-I consider having a connection between this project and the outside will have positive learning and network effects.
+I consider having a connection between this project and the outside will have positive learning and social networking effects.

 This is a very low priority task and therefore the focus is on the community and code reviews.